 The Collegiate Church (Duomo) with the Communal Palace and tower on the left

-The People’s Palace (Communal Palace) is now used as the town hall and also contains a museum and art gallery containing some very important pieces.
+The People’s Palace (Palazzo Comunale) is now used as the town hall and also contains a museum and art gallery containing some very important pieces.
 As I walked through the archway under the huge tower I was amazed to walk into the beautifully preserved medieval courtyard of the old palace.
 It was as if I had gone back in time to the middle ages.

 The people's palace (town hall) in San Gimignano, Italy